 You won't want to miss this fabulous flea market on the river.
 There will be over 50+ dealers with all types of goods, antiques glassware, tools, candles, furniture and good old-fashioned junk!
-Join the fun the fourth weekend of every month from March through October in Grafton.
+Join the fun the fourth weekend of every month from April through October in Grafton.
 For more information, call (800) 258-6645 or e-mail firstname.lastname@example.org.

 Come and experience the sights and sounds of the holiday during the Lighting of John Deere Commons in downtown Moline.
 Meet Mr. & Mrs. Claus, take a carriage ride and watch the fireworks during this holiday celebration centered around the famous John Deere Pavilion.